andrew/ultimate-awesome/README.md

 - [awesome-slam-fork-](https://github.com/GeekLiB/awesome-slam-fork-) - A curated list of awesome SLAM tutorials, projects and communities.
 - [awesome-github-apps](https://github.com/geoffstevens8/awesome-github-apps) - Curated collection of GitHub Apps.
 - [awesome-learning-projects](https://github.com/getiot/awesome-learning-projects) - :fire: Awesome list of learning projects for coding.
+- [free-devops-resources](https://github.com/getvmio/free-devops-resources) - [DevOps Free Resources] This repository collects 11 of free resources for DevOps. 🔄 Streamline your development and operations with our DevOps Dojo repository!
+Offering a comprehensive collection of free DevOps resources and an online Playground, this is your training ground for mastering the pra.
+- [free-linux-resources](https://github.com/getvmio/free-linux-resources) - [Linux Free Resources] This repository collects 54 of free resources for Linux. 🐧 Embark on your Linux journey with our Linux Laboratory repository!
+Featuring an extensive library of free resources and an interactive online Playground, this is your command center for mastering the world's most po.
+- [free-machine-learning-resources](https://github.com/getvmio/free-machine-learning-resources) - [Machine Learning Free Resources] This repository collects 212 of free resources for Machine Learning. 🤖 Unlock the potential of intelligent systems with our Machine Learning Lab repository!
+Featuring a curated collection of free resources and an online Playground, this is your experimental groun.
+- [free-operating-system-resources](https://github.com/getvmio/free-operating-system-resources) - [Operating System Free Resources] This repository collects 36 of free resources for Operating System. 🖥️ Delve into the core of computing with our OS Kernel repository!
+Offering a comprehensive collection of free resources on operating systems and an interactive online playground, this is your la.
 - [awesome-web-design](https://github.com/gnas256/awesome-web-design) - Credit: Nicole Saidy.
 - [awesome-repositories](https://github.com/guduf/awesome-repositories) - List of usefull GitHub repositories.
 - [awesome-book-course-list](https://github.com/guhjy/awesome-book-course-list) - 超棒的课程、书籍和博客列表.